codio/site/source/docs/git/git-primer.html.markdown

 For a proper, in-depth overview of Git, refer to the [resources](/docs/git/resources) page.

+Please make sure you read this excellent overview if you are new to Git : [http://git-scm.com/book/en/Getting-Started-Git-Basics](http://git-scm.com/book/en/Getting-Started-Git-Basics)

+##Limitations of Codio's Git implementation
+For various reason, Codio does not implement a full, unrestricted version of Git.
+As of November 2013, it let's you do all the basics but there are plenty of commands and command flags not available just yet.
+We are working on expanding the Git command support.

+##GitHub Keys
+If you're using GitHub, it is recommended that you use the SSH remote url rather than HTTPS.
+In order to do this, however, you should first make sure that your Codio public key is loaded into your GitHub account or repo settings.
+This whole process is [described here](/docs/settings-prefs/account-settings/public-key).

 ##Your project's starting point

 ###You created a project by importing from a Git repo